osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

     UncollectedFee Fee
 }

-Recall that contrary to traditional pools, in concentrated liquidity pool, fees do not get auto re-injected into the pool.
+Recall that contrary to traditional pools, in a concentrated liquidity pool, fees do not get auto re-injected into the pool.
 Instead, they are tracked by `position.TokensUncollected0` and `position.TokensUncollected1` fields of each position.